These easy fish tacos are what I believe to be the best fish tacos. Fresh ingredients, tons of flavor and let’s face it- they are pretty to look at!

 Instructions

-- Wash and pat dry fish.
+- Wash and pat dry the fish.

-- Combine extra virgin olive oil in a small bowl and whisk with cumin and fine sea salt.
+- Combine the extra virgin olive oil in a small bowl and whisk with cumin and fine sea salt.
 Baste onto corn or flour tortillas before assembling.

 - To serve you can place in an assembly line along a counter for guests to make their own or you can place a strip or two of fish, shredded cabbage and a slice of avocado in each tortilla and then place the other fixings on the side.
 Drizzle hot sauce in the taco or place a small bowl on each plate for dipping.
 These can get messy- you’ll be tempted, but don’t put too much in one taco!
 Garnish with lime wedges, squeeze on top of tacos.
-You can also make a miniature assembly line on individual plates as seen above.
-Enjoy!

 Nutrition